deligoez/xDebug-Toggler/README.md

 xDebugToggler.app for macOS allows you simply toggle xDebug `on` and `off`.

-You can also restart system some services while toggling like `PHP`, `Nginx`, `MySQL` that you can choose on the application settings.
+You can also restart the system some services while toggling like `PHP`, `Nginx`, `MySQL` that you can choose on the application settings.

 If you just work on `CLI` scripts like `testing`, you shouldn't need to restart any system service.